 As part of this interest in cross-cultural encounters, she co-edited (with Nancy Um) a special issue of the Journal of Early Modern History, 'The Art of Embassy: Objects and Images of Early Modern Diplomacy' 20 (1), 2016.
 She is also co-investigator (with Dr Katherine Wilson, Chester) of an interdisciplinary research network examining the mobility of objects across and beyond European boundaries during the period (1000-1700) funded by the AHRC.
 For more on the network see their website.

-She is the recipient of various awards and fellowships from the British Academy, the Social Sciences and Humanities Research Council of Canada (SSHRC), the Italian government, and she received the McGill Arts Insights Dissertation Award for her PhD thesis, ‘Value and Symbolic Practices: Objects, Exchanges, and Associations in the Italian Courts (1450-1500).’
+She is the recipient of various awards and fellowships from the British Academy, the Social Sciences and Humanities Research Council of Canada (SSHRC), the Italian government, and the AHRC.

-At the OU, she is co-chair of the Medieval and Early Modern Research Group, which hosts an annual international conference (Spaces & Places) and a regular seminar series on Sensory Experiences.
+At the OU, she is co-chair with Helen Coffey of the Medieval and Early Modern Research Group, which hosts an annual international conference (Spaces & Places) and a regular seminar series on Sensory Experiences.

 Students interested in topics concerning early modern Italy, and in particular those related to collecting, court culture, cross-cultural relations and exchange theory should contact Leah Clark by email.